rockettheme/docs/Docs/wordpress/themes/corvus/demo_mainbottom.md

 **Article Item**

-We did a little customization to each article item that appears in this area of the page.
+We did a little customization to each post item that appears in this area of the page.
 Below are the settings we used for one of these items.

 | Option                   | Setting   |
 | :----------------------- | :-------- |